 Sometimes a “lesson learned” comes with a high-stress price tag…but it’s often worth it.
-A few weeks ago my husband and I learned that a home we’d had our eye on for several months dropped the price.
+In the summer of 2016, my husband and I learned that a home we’d had our eye on for several months dropped the price.
 We decided to take a leap of faith, made an offer, and it was accepted!

-“Next step: we have to have put our current home on the market and get a sales contract within 14 days,” my real estate agent/husband told me.
+“Next step: we have to have put our current home on the market.
+We need to get a sales contract within 14 days,” my real estate agent/husband told me.

 Mmm-hmmm…Ok.
 Should be no problem for a Realtor husband and a home stager wife, right?
 No pressure at all! <insert exhausted, hysterical laughter here>

-Well, I am happy to say that within 3 days of activating our listing we DID, in fact, get a sales contract on our current home.
-But what I learned (and was reminded of) during this back-breaking, anxiety attack inducing experience, I feel compelled to share with other home sellers and those who work with sellers on a regular basis.
+Well, I am happy to say that within 3 days of activating our listing we did, in fact, get a sales contract on our current home.
+But what I learned during this back-breaking, anxiety attack-inducing experience, I feel compelled to share with other home sellers and those who work with sellers on a regular basis.
 Take note…

 Home Staging Lesson Learned #1: I will no longer use the phrase “de-clutter” when talking to my clients.

 I don’t think I had realized how emotionally charged this word feels.
 Doing what I do, I am constantly reminded of the need to simplify my surroundings.
-I keep things extremely neat, tidy, and organized around my home and felt fairly confident I’d be able to get our home staged in no time flat.
+I keep things extremely neat, tidy, and organized.
+I felt fairly confident I’d be able to get our home staged in no time flat.

 After my third trip to Goodwill in a 12-hour period and becoming increasingly personally acquainted with the staff, I came to the conclusion that I was very, very wrong.
-Even though my home wasn’t “cluttered,” the truth is that there were still a LOT of things in my house that we had outgrown, no longer used, no longer needed or wanted, and it just didn’t make sense to pack and move them.
+Even though my home wasn’t “cluttered,” the truth is that there were still a lot of things in my house.
+There were things that we had outgrown, no longer used, no longer needed, or wanted, and it just didn’t make sense to pack and move them.
 To my mind, “de-clutter” implies that one is messy.
 Because I am not messy, I wrongly assumed that meant I didn’t have clutter.
-What I learned from this humbling experience is that, as it relates to staging, I think a more accurate phrase home sellers should embrace is “less is more” or just “reduce and simplify.”
+I learned from this humbling experience.
+I think a more accurate phrase home sellers should embrace is “less is more” or just “reduce and simplify.”

-*In a related note, sellers should remember it is hard to be objective about your own stuff!
-I do this for other people all the time, and once our photos came back, I still noticed several items that probably should have been removed or neutralized for a better photo presentation.
-Reducing your “visual clutter” (stuff that’s not junky or messy, but still a visual distraction for buyers) is why it’s good to get a professional stager to come in as an objective third party.
+*On a related note, sellers should remember it is hard to be objective about your own stuff (even though I do this for other people all the time)!
+Once our photos came back, I still noticed several items that probably should have been removed or neutralized for a better presentation.
+Reducing “visual clutter” (stuff that’s not messy, but still a distraction for buyers) is why it’s good to get a professional stager to come in as an objective third party.

 Home Staging Lesson Learned #2: Staging is an important part of emotionally disconnecting with your home.